 It might seem that the most important assets a mover can have are big muscles -- the better to lift things with -- but this isn't true, experts say.
 Big biceps will help you lift a refrigerator, but an abundance of muscle mass doesn't mean you will lift it safely.
 In fact, stronger movers are often tempted to rely on their strength rather than on safe lifting techniques.

-Reyes, who has been working in the moving business since 1966, believes it's no accident that he's never been hurt on the job.
+Reyes, who has been working in the moving business for years, believes it's no accident that he's never been hurt on the job.

 "The guys who tend to get hurt are the big guys," he says.
 "They use their muscles instead of their brains.
 What they don't realize is you have to finesse the furniture."
 Indeed, lifting with the legs can spare a mover's back, but if the ramp to the moving truck is attached incorrectly, or the path to the truck is wet from overnight sprinklers, a worker can face an even greater risk of injury.